raquelthuss/scripts_TFM/Population structure/Step3_PCA.md

 ### Description

 A **Principal Component Analysis** (PCA) is performed to visualize genetic structure within a population.
-A pruned dataset (LD, MAF) in binary PLINK format is required. **PLINK** is used to compute eigenvectors and eigenvalues which can be imported in R for visualization.
+A pruned dataset (LD, MAF) in binary PLINK format is required. **PLINK** is used to compute eigenvectors and eigenvalues which can be imported in R for visualization (PCA_Population_Structure.R, present in this directory).

 ### Usage